Student Code of Conduct - UTDSP5003

 - Each party shall have the right to appear, present documentary evidence, present and question witnesses and be assisted by one advisor of his/her choice.
+The advisor may be an attorney.
 An advisor may not serve as a witness.
-An advisor may confer with and advise their respective party, but shall not be permitted to question witnesses, introduce evidence, make objections, or present arguments to the Discipline Committee.
-If the respondent's advisor is an attorney, the dean's advisor may be an attorney.
+An advisor may confer with and advise their respective party, but shall not be permitted to question witnesses, introduce evidence, make objections, or present arguments to the Discipline Committee or Hearing Officer.
+If the respondent's advisor is an attorney, the dean's advisor may be an attorney from the university and/or an attorney from the Office of the General Counsel of the System.
 If the student chooses an advisor who is an attorney, the student must give written notice of the name and address of the attorney to the dean at least three (3) days before the time set for commencement of the hearing.

-- The respondent may challenge the impartiality of a member of the Discipline Committee.
+- The respondent may challenge the impartiality of a member of the Discipline Committee or Hearing Officer.
 The challenge must be in writing, stating the reasons for the challenge, and be submitted to the Dean of Students at least three (3) days prior to the hearing.
 The member challenged shall determine whether he/she can serve with fairness and objectivity.

 - Formal rules of evidence do not apply.
-No evidence other than that admitted at the hearing shall be considered by the Discipline Committee.
+No evidence other than that admitted at the hearing shall be considered by the Discipline Committee or Hearing Officer.

-- tatements of witnesses should generally be based upon the personal knowledge or observation of the witness.
-Written statements will be accepted at the discretion of the Hearing Officer/Discipline committee;
+- Statements of witnesses should generally be based upon the personal knowledge or observation of the witness.
+Written statements will be accepted at the discretion of the Hearing Officer/Discipline Committee or Hearing Officer;

-- Evidence that is merely cumulative of evidence already in the record may be excluded by the Discipline Committee upon objection or upon a determination by the Discipline Committee that it is merely repetitious.
-The Discipline Committee has the discretion to determine when further evidence on an issue becomes repetitive.
+- Evidence that is merely cumulative of evidence already in the record may be excluded by the Discipline Committee or Hearing Officerupon objection or upon a determination by the Discipline Committee or Hearing Officer that it is merely repetitious.
+The Discipline Committee or Hearing Officer has the discretion to determine when further evidence on an issue becomes repetitive.

 - The dean has the burden of going forward with the evidence and has the burden of proving the charges by the greater weight of credible evidence